 Jump to navigation

 University of Arizona researchers studied recent extinctions from climate change to estimate the loss of plant and animal species by 2070.
-Their results suggest that as many as one in three species could face extinction unless warming is reduced.

 Protecting large animals such as elephants and whales, and large plants like the sequoias, has a disproportionate positive impact on the health of the planet and resilience to climate change.